 - Choose the right study buddies

 Alright, we all know that studying with friends is not always as productive as we might delude ourselves it’ll be…But with the right people and techniques, you can definitely have a productive study session!
 Plus, interacting with other people will definitely make it harder to fall asleep.

-Things to avoid the day after: driving, long hours awake, and any activity that will require your full, undivided attention.
 Take short, occasional naps to ease off the drowsiness.
 Sleep earlier to pay back your sleep deficit.

 Most importantly, don’t make this a habit.
 Knowing how to pull an all-nighter is one thing, but doing so regularly can have long-term consequences down the line.
 Only pull an all-nighter when unavoidable, as the risks are often too great for it to even be worth it.
 Until then…Happy sleeping!